- Scope of the Journal

 Embedded Images.
 If any images are imported or embedded into the EPS file, you need to include originals of all images along with the final EPS file (follow guidelines for pixel-based images if necessary for these files).
 Requirements: format, EPS; color, CMYK builds; other, supply all embedded images separately.

 Pixel-Based Images.
 This kind of image is typically generated with a scanner or by an application (such as Photoshop) to produce a bitmap or pixel image.
 The main concerns for producing pixel based artwork for use in print are file format and resolution.
 File Format and Resolution.
 All pixel-based images should be supplied in JPEG or TIFF format at a resolution of 300 dots per inch (dpi).
 (If you cannot send TIFF, use JPEG at the highest quality setting.)
 Photoshop TIFF files for the Macintosh are preferred.
-Size.
-Send pixel-based artwork with the image sized as large as possible (8.5 in. wide minimum recommended).
 Color.
 Save in CMYK mode and send a CMYK color proof.
 CMYK is required for 4-color print production.
 (We can adapt RGB files if you are unable to create CMYK, but be aware that it is impossible to match RGB colors exactly when converting to CMYK—especially bright greens and bright blues.)
 Requirements: format, TIFF (or JPEG or PNG); resolution, 300 dpi minimum; color, CMYK.

 Web Enhanced Objects (WEO)